Citibank United Arab Emirates: Digital wallet support

 Citibank U.A.E. used to support their own Citi Pay digital wallet for their debit and credit cards.
 This mobile wallet was discontinued on 30 June 2019.
-Samsung Pay and Google Pay are not supported.
-Apple Pay is supported on Mastercard Credit Cards only and was rolled out on 15th September 2020.
+Apple Pay is supported on Mastercard Credit Cards only and was rolled out on 15 September 2020.
+Google Pay was enabled for Citi Mastercard Credit Cards on 1 April 2023.
+Samsung Pay is not supported.

-Multi-factor authentication

-Security options available include: Citi Mobile® Token with Citi Mobile® App to authenticate all, transactions, replacing One-Time Passwords (OTP) via SMS.
-Which is paired with a mobile device.

-However Citi Mobile® Token token activation requires the less secure SMS one-time PIN messages sent to registered mobile numbers.
-And fallback to SMS OTP is still available even after Citi Mobile® Token token is activated.